deanishe/www.deanishe.net/content/post/workflow-demo-directory-size/index.md

     - Alfred
 ---

-Alfred workflows that shows the size of a directory.
+Alfred workflow that shows the size of a directory.

 <!--more-->